eclipse-kuksa/kuksa.invehicle/kuksa-dongle/README.md

 ![Alt text](./logos/kuksa_dongle.png?raw=true "Eclipse kuksa dongle")

 The kuksa dongle connects to the OBD port in the car and draws power from the OBD port.
 It can run any flavour of Linux on the CM3 and would enable the LTE Module for Internet connection.
-It can basically read OBD II related data from the car and establish connection to the cloud through the LTE connection and provides a platform for deploying kuksa invehicle software components.
+It can basically read OBD II related data from the car and establish connection to the cloud through the LTE Module and provides a platform for deploying kuksa invehicle software components.

 ## Build and run AGL-Kuksa for kuksa-obd-dongle